-1. PURPOSE.
-This advisory circular (AC) provides information and guidance material that may be used by repair station certificate holders operating under Title 14 of the Code of Federal Regulations (14 CFR) part 145 to design and implement an Internal Evaluation Program (IEP).
+1. PURPOSE OF THIS ADVISORY CIRCULAR (AC).
+This AC provides information and guidance material that may be used by repair station certificate holders operating under Title 14 of the Code of Federal Regulations (14 CFR) part 145 to design and implement an Internal Evaluation Program (IEP).
 The procedures and practices outlined in this AC can be applied to all of a repair station's operations.
+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
+This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.

 2. PRINCIPAL CHANGES.
-This change adds information about FAA compliance inspection results to paragraph 3; replaces the discussion of the Joint Aviation Authorities (JAA) with information about the European Aviation Safety Agency (EASA) in paragraphs 3 and 6; adds new information regarding FAA resources and assistance for certificate holders to paragraph 10; replaces the related reading materials in Appendix 3 with new online resources; and updates terminology and references throughout the document.
+This change adds information about FAA compliance inspection results to paragraph 3; replaces the discussion of the Joint Aviation Authorities (JAA) with information about the European Union Aviation Safety Agency (EASA) in paragraphs 3 and 6; adds new information regarding FAA resources and assistance for certificate holders to paragraph 10; replaces the related reading materials in Appendix 3 with new online resources; and updates terminology and references throughout the document.